datalayer/datalayer/README.md

 Datalayer allows you to **Write and Share Data Papers** with a mix of **Math**, **Code** and **Medias** in a **Collaborative** way.

-You use real datasets and code to create **Reproducible** analysis.
+You use real datasets and code to create and publish **Reproducible** analysis.

-You also access a searchable online **Library** with tons of existing artifacts like datasets, papers, courses... you can reuse.
+You also access a searchable online **Library** with tons of artifacts like datasets, papers, courses, dashboards... you can reuse.

 See it as a **GitHub for Data** targeted to **Education** and **Business**.